 Classic car insurance is a specialized type of auto insurance that covers a variety of classic and antique cars.
 Classic car insurance is similar to regular car insurance, but there are key differences that reflect the unique nature of classic cars.

-The main difference between classic car insurance and traditional car insurance is how the car is valued.
-Standard auto insurance policies pay actual cash value, or ACV, on claims.
 Actual cash value takes depreciation into account on the value of the car.
 And since cars lose their value fairly quickly, this can result in a much lower claims check payout than what you paid for your vehicle if your car is declared a total loss.

 What Is Collector Car Insurance?

-Collector car insurance is similar to traditional car insurance in that it's designed to protect you in the event of an accident.
+Collector vehicle insurance is similar to traditional car insurance in that it's designed to protect you in the event of an accident.
 However, traditional car insurance assumes an appraised value based on comparable models and current replacement costs.
 But with collector car insurance, you and your insurer agree on the car's value with the help of an appraiser.
 Your policy could be worth $10,000, $100,000, or even more, depending on what your appraiser decides your car is worth.

 What Is Antique Car Insurance?